 Don’t forget about local retailers

 Chances are, you probably live near a GameStop or big-box retailer that will buy your old games.
 There’s also a chance you live near a local retailer that specializes in multimedia products, like used games and DVDs.
-Not everyone has an independent game shop in their area, but if you do, these shops want to
+Not everyone has an independent game shop in their area, but if you do, these shops want to buy your old games for more money than what big-box retailers offer.
+Local retailers are also more likely to take older generation games and cartridge-based games off your hands.

 Eliminate the middle man